Lester Street Massacre: Injured

-Investigation
+Investigation of the massacre

-In a public appeal for information on the murders, Crimestoppers offered a US$30,000 reward for information leading to the arrest of the killer or killers responsible.
 The three surviving children were taken to a children's hospital in Memphis and were held under police protection.
 At the time, police refused to give their identities or discuss their conditions.
 Cecil Dotson was identified in jail records as a known gang member, and both he and Seals had criminal records that included possession of illegal drugs and firearms.
 Because Cecil was a gang member, investigators at first thought the murders may have been a "gang-related retaliation".
-A former gang associate of Cecil Dotson had stated that murders were committed after it was alleged that Cecil Dotson was called to attend a meeting with fellow gang associates, but in turn, refused.
-Cecil Dotson's former associate then revealed that the murders were committed as a "black-out" (a gang term for murdering gang members and their families).
-This theory was supported after Cecil Dotson's sister came forward with information that she began receiving a series of ominous phone calls coming from her empty apartment in the days after the murders.
-Acting on the information that the suspected killer or killers responsible were targeting the surviving family members of Dotson, Williams, Seals and Robinson, police placed them under protection.
 However, one of the surviving children eventually was able to talk with investigators and implicated their uncle, Jessie Dotson, as the person responsible for the massacre.
 On March 7, 2008, Jessie Dotson was arrested and charged with six counts of first-degree murder and three counts of attempted first-degree murder.
 Jessie was interviewed and reportedly gave an oral statement of admission to the massacre.